Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## Geostationary reception

 > !
-WARNING ! - The majority of geostationary satellites broadcast linearly polarized signals, which require you to match their **skew** (rotation of your feed) - you can do this using online [calculators](https://satellite.ihmelapsi.net/) or just receiving the signal and rotating the dish until its the strongest.
-You do **not** have to do this with Elektro-L and GOES GRB, as they are circularily polarized!
+WARNING ! - The majority of geostationary satellites broadcast linearly polarized signals, which require you to match their **skew** (rotation of your feed) - you can do this using online [calculators](https://satellite.ihmelapsi.net/) or just receiving the signal and rotating the dish until it's the strongest.
+You do **not** have to do this with Elektro-L and GOES GRB, as they are circularly polarized!

 1. Aim your dish using whatever broadcast the satellite transmits constantly, or using a dish alignment app (Less accurate).
 Alternatively, locate the rough area of where the satellite should be in the sky, start the correct pipeline and when the broadcast starts quickly try to find where the signal is the strongest.
 You usually have a few seconds to find it, which is more than enough in most cases.